 Bread Pal Bread Slicer, Maple and Birch

 In search of the most durable and versatile design?
 The Bread Pal Bread Slicer, Maple and Birch, might just be your best bet.
 The maple, birch, and hardwood used to construct the the Bread Pal Bread Slicer hold up extremely well with repeated use, and the self-locking system and easy set-up make it a no-fuss, effective option.
-Find this bread slicer listed here.
+Find this bread slicer listed here at Amazon.